Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs: Preliminaries

-\textbf{Evolving information preserved:} Different from conventional approaches, we design a non-parameterized vector for each node to preserve the evolving information instead of directly parameterizing the node embedding.
-The evolving information of node $v_i$ is denoted as ${h_i}(t)$ at time $t$, representing all events of the node that occurred before time \textit{t} in a compressed encoding form.
-This encoding captures long-term dependencies while utilizing only a small number of temporal neighbors.
-During the network evolving, it is updated after each event.
-When an event $x(t)$ happens between node $v_i$ and $v_j$, we first obatin the current event information ${X_{i,j}(t)} = W_{evol} [{z_i}({t^ - })||{e_{i,j}}(t^-)||{z_j}({t^ - })||\Phi (\Delta t)]$, and then update the evolving information of $v_i$ as follows:
+In this section, we design a vector with an initial value of zero for each node, aiming to preserve the current state information of the nodes.
+The current state of node $v_i$ at time $t$ is represented as $h_i\left(t\right)$, which compresses and encodes all the events that occurred before time $t$ for that node.
+This encoding method requires only a small number of temporal neighbors to capture the long-term dependencies of the node.
+During the evolution of the network, whenever an event occurs for node $v_i$, its current state is updated.
+This process involves incorporating the event $x\left(t^-\right)$, occurring at node $v_i$ at time $t^-$, into $h_i\left(t^-\right)$ to derive $h_i\left(t\right)$,